A class of nonlinear optimisation and applications: Abstract

 \section{Abstract}

-In this paper, we introduce a class of nonlinear optimization problems.
-Under mild assumptions, we obtain the existence of potential functions and show that the potential function is a generalized solution of a Monge-Amp\`ere type equation.
+In this paper, we introduce a class of nonlinear optimisation problems.
+Under mild assumptions, we obtain the existence of potential functions and show that the potential function is a generalised solution of a Monge-Amp\`ere type equation.
 We also present some interesting applications in optimal transportation and geometric optics problems.

 \baselineskip=16.4pt \parskip=3pt